Lebanon forms government with backing of Hezbollah and allies

 The cabinet is made up of 20 specialist ministers backed by parties.
 Economist Ghazi Wazni was nominated finance minister with the backing of Parliament Speaker Nabih Berri.
 Nassif Hitti, a former ambassador to the Arab League, was named foreign minister with the backing of Aoun’s Free Patriotic Movement.

 Diab described his government as a technocratic “rescue team” that would work to achieve the goals of protesters who first took to the streets on Oct.
-17. His first trip abroad will be to the Arab region, particularly the Gulf, he said.
+17. His first trip abroad would be to the Arab region, particularly the Gulf.

+But analysts said Hezbollah’s role in the government’s formation meant it might have difficulty convincing other states to provide urgently needed financial support.

+Hezbollah is designated a terrorist group by the United States, and Sunni-led Saudi Arabia and the Gulf Arab states that have provided Lebanon with financial aid in the past have for years been deeply concerned by its rising influence in Beirut.

 Reporting by Laila Bassam, Ellen Francis and Tom Perry; Writing by Ghaida Ghantous/Tom Perry; Editing by Kevin Liffey